NileshGule/AKS-learning-series/README.md

 # Azure Kubernetes Service (AKS) Learning Series

 Demo code for Hands on Series for `Azure kubernetes Series (AKS) learning series`.
 The series is delivered as part of Azure Learning Series for the Microsoft Azure user group in Singapore.
 The objective of this series is to learn about containerizing multi-container application using Docker.
-The multi-container application is then deployed to a managed Kubernetes cluster using Azure Kubernetes Service.
+The multi-container application is then deployed to a managed Kubernetes cluster using Azure Kubernetes Service (AKS).

 ## Application Overview